 Dobbs’s book Life in the Wrong Lane, published in 2008, is a vivid telling of all the weird and wacky things that happen to journalists even before they report the stories they’ve traveled to cover.
 Dobbs also is the author of a university-level textbook on writing for broadcasting, Better Broadcast Writing, Better Broadcast News, created from curriculum he developed while teaching at the University of Colorado at Boulder.

-A native of San Francisco, Dobbs has been married to Carol Walker Dobbs for more than thirty-five years.
+A native of San Francisco, Dobbs has been married to Carol Walker Dobbs for more than forty years.
 Their sons, Jason and Alex, born in England and France, respectively, traded a view of the Eiffel Tower for the Colorado Rockies as children and became excellent downhill and backcountry skiers.
 Greg taught them to ski black diamonds and has been trying to keep up ever since.